coreshop/CoreShop/docs/docs/03_Bundles/Messenger_Bundle.md

 # Messenger Bundle

-CoreShop Messenger Bundle provides you with a nice UI to see what Messenger Tasks are queued in which queues:
+The CoreShop Messenger Bundle provides a user-friendly interface to view queued Messenger tasks across different queues.

 ![Messenger](img/messenger.png)

-## Installation
+## Installation Process

+To install the Messenger Bundle, use Composer:

 ```bash
 $ composer require coreshop/messenger-bundle:^4.0
 ```

-### Adding required bundles to kernel
+### Integrating with the Kernel

-You need to enable the bundle inside the kernel.
+To enable the bundle, update the `AppKernel.php` file:

 ```php
 <?php